Karrakatta Cemetery: Redevelopment

+These sections represent only a small proportion of the MCB's eventual reclamation plans.
+Beyond 2040, the MCB intends to redevelop the majority of graves at Karrakatta, with approximately 75 per cent of all sections deemed "suitable" for reclamation—a figure that will, inevitably, draw in additional denominations beyond those currently named.

 War graves

 As of June 2022, Karrakatta Cemetery contains the graves of 111 Commonwealth service personnel of World War I and 141 of World War II, besides a Dutch naval sailor of the latter war, divided between the cemetery's various denominational plots.

 The Commonwealth War Graves Commission (CWGC) has a memorial to 15 Australian service personnel – 2 sailors, 9 soldiers, 4 airmen – who died in World War II and were cremated at Karrakatta Crematorium.
 In addition, 7 Australian personnel of the same war – 2 sailors, 4 soldiers, 1 airman – who were cremated at Karrakatta Crematorium but whose ashes had been scattered or buried at places where CWGC commemoration was not possible are listed by name on the Western Australia Cremation Memorial at the separate Perth War Cemetery.

 Notable people

 Notable people interred within Karrakatta Cemetery include: